DataDog/integrations-extras/cybersixgill_actionable_alerts/README.md

 ## Overview

 Cybersixgill actionable alerts monitors critical assets across the deep, dark, and surface web such as IP addresses, domains, vulnerabilities, and VIPs.
-This integration provides an out-of-the-box dashboard to prioritize and respond to threats.
+This integration provides an out-of- the-box dashboard to prioritize and respond to threats.

 This check monitors [cybersixgill_actionable_alerts][1].